 Oddly, the plant appeared to go extinct soon after it was discovered, but it reemerged on the Acropolis in 2006 a hundred years after it was first found.
 It had been included in the Greek state’s official catalogue of protected plants by order of a Presidential Decree in 1981 during the period that it was thought to have been extinct.

 The Greek biologist, Grigoris Tsounis, was the first to rediscover the supposedly extinct plant in 2006 with his son Lambros.
 The pair stumbled across a secluded area of the Acropolis where over two hundred of the plants were thriving.

-Greek flower peony, Paeonia parnassica
+Greek peony, Paeonia parnassica

-Native to towering Mount Parnassus, which looms over the ancient site of Delphi, this blood-red gem must freeze during the Winters, making them endemic to high places that experience cold Winters.
+Native to towering Mount Parnassus, which looms over the ancient site of Delphi, this blood-red gem must freeze during the winters, making them endemic to high places that experience cold winters.
 The reward for all those who experience these cold seasons is to have peonies, which are not only spectacular to look at but fragrant as well, with a scent like roses.

 The entire genus of Paeonia, which now is seen all over the world, is named after Paean, a healer from Greek mythology who legends say first discovered the many medicinal powers of these plants, which ancient physicians such as Galen believed cured nightmares and warded off the spasms of epilepsy.

 Laconian Thyme, Croceae laconiae